Accord Mortgages customer ratings

 Income and employment

-Accord doesn't have a minimum income level for residential mortgage applicants - but they don't accept people on temporary or zero-hour contracts.
+Accord doesn't have a minimum income level for residential mortgage applicants.
+However, it doesn't accept people on zero-hours contracts.

 For a buy-to-let mortgage, you must have at least £25,000 in income.